D-C04/Group_F/Brainstorming (high-fidelity) & evaluation/Usability Questionnaire/Questionnaire.md

 # Usability Questionnaire
-This questionnaire below was used to gather information on the usability of Group F's High Fidelity Prototype.
+The questionnaire below was used to gather information on the usability of Group F's High Fidelity Prototype.

 **Link to Questionnaire** :
 https://docs.google.com/forms/d/e/1FAIpQLSdMQy9kODJgz8aDkRZHxUoknzbnDGKTT_R1EvpHxbJP-jMkUQ/viewform?usp=preview